-With wide-ranging experience, Gilbert Harrell’s lawyers regularly participate in the negotiation, development and implementation of remedies and corrective action for major commercial and industrial sites.
-Partners within the firm’s Environmental and Regulatory Practice group have handled a number of issues of first impression in Georgia including those encountered in permitting old rock quarries as raw water storage facilities, ownership of disputed marshlands, and transitioning former RCRA facilities into productive reuse and redevelopment.
+For major commercial and industrial sites, our lawyers regularly lead the negotiation, development, and implementation of remedies and corrective action.
+Partners in the group have resolved questions of first impression in Georgia, including permitting old rock quarries as raw water storage facilities, settling ownership of disputed marshlands, and returning former RCRA facilities to productive reuse and redevelopment.

 Types of Matters